Common NH & MA Home Inspection FAQ's

 Check your contract to be sure your purchase is contingent upon a professional home inspection.
 If not, you could ask your lawyer to include such an inspection clause.
 Otherwise, the best time to call in the home inspector is after you've made an offer on the house, and before you sign the contract.

-8. Can I "hold" an inspection time-slot tentatively until my offer is accepted in writing?
+8. Can I "hold" an inspection time-slot or tentatively schedule until my offer is accepted in writing?

-With some exceptions (busy season), we are happy to tentatively schedule any MA or NH home inspection AND "hold" that time-slot for 24 hours.
-If -for any reason- we've made multiple attempts to contact you, are not able to, and/or you have not confirmed the inspection within 24 hours, the time-slot is released to a confirmed appointment.
+However...
+If we've made attempts to contact you and are not able to, and/or you have not confirmed the inspection within one day of tentatively scheduling, the time-slot is released to the next confirmed appointment.

-9. What happens if I schedule Radon Air Testing, Water Testing or a Mold/Testing Screening with my home inspection then, I find out I don't need them?
+9. What happens if I schedule Radon Air Testing or Water Testing with my home inspection then, I find out I don't need them?

-Radon Air Testing, Water Testing and a Mold/Testing Screening are "Optional Fee Based Services" with the purchase of a NH or MA home inspection.
-As long as we are performing these services at the time of the inspection - and NOT in advance - there is no obligation to these additional testing services; just let the inspector know before the samples are drawn.
+Radon Air Testing and Water Testing are "Optional Fee Based Services" offered with the purchase of a NH or MA home inspection.
+As long as we are scheduled to perform these services at the time of the inspection - and NOT in advance - you may waive these additional testing services on-site with the inspector.
+No additional fees will be applied for optional fee based services cancelled before they're performed.

 10. When will I receive my MA or NH home inspection report?
 Laboratory Results?

-Laboratory results are usually available within 5-7 days of the inspection, depending on parameters tested and the type of analysis.
+Laboratory results are usually available within 5-7 days of the inspection, depending on [water] parameters tested and/or type of analysis.
 Our Radon Air Testing and Water Testing pages include instructions to access your test results.

-11. Who gets the home inspection report/information and lab results?
+11. Who gets the home inspection report and lab results?

-Our consultation is dedicated solely to the buyer; our client.
-We do not discuss the MA or NH Home Inspection report or Laboratory Results with anyone else without your permission.
-We do not sell or share the report with anyone else.
+Our consultation is dedicated solely to the buyer, our client.
+We do not sell, trade, transfer or discuss the MA or NH Home Inspection Report or Laboratory Results with anyone else without your permission.

 12. Does the Real Estate Agent or Owner need to be there?

-Keeping in mind that the inspector will need someone to give him access to the property, and, the presence of the owner, seller, or real estate agent can be helpful in some cases (especially Buyers Brokers who usually take a more active role in the home inspection process); Our inspection presentation is always focused on you, the buyer.
+The presence of the owner, seller, or real estate agent can be helpful in some cases.
+(Especially Buyers Brokers who usually take a more active role in the home inspection process).
+However, our inspection presentation is always focused on you, the Buyer.
 Their presence will not detract from your inspection or distract our inspector.

-- When the buyer is videotaping, they are distracted and do not pay adequate attention to the inspector.
+- When people are being recorded, they are generally distracted and buyers don't pay adequate attention to the inspector.

-- Sellers are generally very uncomfortable having their personal belongings videotaped.
-You would have to obtain written permission from the seller(s) / owner(s) for you to videotape their home during the inspection.
+- Sellers are generally very uncomfortable having their personal belongings recorded.
+You would have to obtain written permission from all parties present (i.e. seller(s) / owner(s) / broker(s)) for you to video during the inspection.

-- Our report is well detailed - with captioned photos - and extremely thorough.
+- Our report is well detailed - with captioned colored photos - and is extremely thorough.

 14. Do I need a MA or NH home inspection when I'm buying NEW CONSTRUCTION?
 How would your inspectors perform an inspection on New Construction?

-You will gain a better understanding of the quality of materials used and the workmanship in the building's systems.
+YES!
+Definitely have a home inspection when you're buying new construction.
+You will gain a better understanding of the quality of materials used and, the workmanship in the building's systems.
 Just a few examples are:

 - Is the exterior detailing complete in siding and trim work?